 We do our best to match brass colors if ordering a variety of items in antique finish.

 Polished brass has a bright, shiny finish.
 Although glossy, the finish has not been stabilized with lacquer.
 As brass is a living finish it will darken/age over time.
 To maintain the shiny finish apply lacquer.
 Spray lacquer is available at most hardware stores.
 Follow manufacturer directions when applying.

-Unfinished brass has been left in its natural condition after the manufacturing process.
-It has not been professionally finished.
-The appearance of unfinished brass can vary.
-It may be bright, dull, tarnished, have small scratches or be covered with a thin film of oil or grease.
+Raw - unfinished brass is unpolished and un-sealed.
+It is brass that is left in its natural condition after the manufacturing process.
+As it is raw, the appearance can vary.
+It may be bright, dull, tarnished, have small scratches, or be covered with a thin film of oil or grease.

 Old brass often has a wonderful patina, achieved from years of natural aging.
 Trying to match a naturally occurring patina is extremely difficult.

 Achieving natural patina: remove any existing finish and thoroughly clean brass.
 Once clean, the organic oxidation process can start.
 Many factors such as light, air and wear will naturally age the brass finish over time.